Ted Turner

-Robert Edward Turner III (born November 19, 1938) is an American entrepreneur, television producer, media proprietor, and philanthropist.
-He founded the Cable News Network (CNN), the first 24-hour cable news channel.
-In addition, he founded WTBS, which pioneered the superstation concept in cable television, as well as television networks TBS and TNT.
+Robert Edward Turner III (November 19, 1938 – May 6, 2026) was an American businessman, television producer, media proprietor, and philanthropist.
+He founded CNN, the first 24-hour cable news channel, and WTBS, which pioneered the superstation concept in cable television.
+Turner also founded the television networks TNT, TBS, The Cartoon Network, Inc., and Turner Classic Movies, and acquired professional wrestling company Jim Crockett Promotions, which became the basis of the promotion World Championship Wrestling (WCW).

-As a philanthropist, he gave $1 billion to create the United Nations Foundation, a public charity to broaden U.S. support for the United Nations.
-Turner serves as Chairman of the United Nations Foundation board of directors.
-Additionally, in 2001, Turner co-founded the Nuclear Threat Initiative with US senator Sam Nunn (D-GA).
-NTI is a non-partisan organization dedicated to reducing global reliance on, and preventing the proliferation of nuclear, chemical, and biological weapons.
-He currently serves as co-chairman of the board of directors.

-Turner's media empire began with his father's billboard business, Turner Outdoor Advertising, which he took over in March 1963 after his father's suicide.
-It was worth $1 million.
+Turner began his media empire in March 1963 when he took over his father's billboard businessTurner Outdoor Advertising, then worth $1 millionafter his father's suicide at the age of 53.
 His purchase of an Atlanta UHF station in 1970 began the Turner Broadcasting System.
-In 1980 he founded CNN, now one of the most prominent news networks in the world.
-Turner turned the Atlanta Braves baseball team into a nationally popular franchise (including winning the 1995 World Series under his ownership), and launched the charitable Goodwill Games.
-He helped revive interest in professional wrestling by purchasing Jim Crockett Promotions which was then rebranded as World Championship Wrestling (WCW).
+In 1980, he founded CNN, one of the most prominent news networks in the world.
+Turner owned the Atlanta Braves baseball team, which won the 1995 World Series.
+He turned the team into a nationally popular franchise, and he launched the charitable Goodwill Games.
+Turner was also a passionate proponent of professional wrestling as a television product, having aired wrestling on TBS dating back to 1971, and credited wrestling with helping TBS gain a national footprint with the coming of cable television.
+In 1988, Turner purchased Jim Crockett Promotions, which he then rebranded as WCW, a promotion that would supersede the World Wrestling Federation (WWF, now WWE) in popularity during the mid-1990s, an era now called the Monday Night War.

+As a philanthropist, he gave $1 billion to create the United Nations Foundation, a public charity to broaden U.S. support for the United Nations; Turner served as co-chairman of its board of directors.
+In 2001, he co-founded the Nuclear Threat Initiative (NTI) with U.S. senator Sam Nunn, a non-partisan organization dedicated to reducing global reliance on and preventing the proliferation of nuclear, chemical, and biological weapons.

+In 2020, Forbes awarded Turner a perfect philanthropy score of 5, the highest possible rating, placing him among an exclusive group of just ten Forbes 400 members, alongside Warren Buffett, George Soros, Eli Broad, and others who have each given away at least 20% of their fortune.

-Turner's penchant for controversial statements earned him the nicknames "The Mouth of the South" and "Captain Outrageous".
-Turner has also devoted his assets to environmental causes.
+Turner was also known for his controversial statements, which earned him the nicknames "The Mouth of the South" and "Captain Outrageous".
 He was the largest private landowner in the United States until John C. Malone surpassed him in 2011.
-He uses much of his land for ranches to re-popularize bison meat (for his Ted's Montana Grill chain) and has amassed the largest herd in the world.
-He also created the environmental-themed animated series Captain Planet and the Planeteers.
+He used much of his land for ranches to re-popularize bison meat for his Ted's Montana Grill chain, having amassed the largest privately owned bison herd in the world.
+Turner devoted much of his assets to environmental causes and also created the environmental-themed animated series Captain Planet and the Planeteers.